dawsers/scroll/README.md

 ### Full Screen Modes

-Aside from sway's full screen workspace and full screen global modes, *scroll* also supports the command `fullscreen_application`.
+Aside from sway's full screen workspace and full screen global modes, *scroll* also supports the command `fullscreen application`.
 You can toggle an application's interface to be in full screen mode, while the content still fits in a container.

-`fullscreen_application` basically decouples the synchronization between the application's UI full screen mode and the container's.
-With different combinations of `fullscreen` and `fullscreen_application` you can have several "fake" full screen modes, like full screen YouTube videos within a container, full screen UI within a container, or a regular UI in a full screen container.
-You can always return to the usual behavior by calling `fullscreen_application reset`.
+`fullscreen application` basically decouples the synchronization between the application's UI full screen mode and the container's.
+With different combinations of `fullscreen` and `fullscreen application` you can have several "fake" full screen modes, like full screen YouTube videos within a container, full screen UI within a container, or a regular UI in a full screen container.

+`fullscreen layout` applies a special full screen mode to the active tiled window.
+The window becomes full screen but it is still part of the tiling layout, so you can scroll it like the rest.
+You can have as many of these full screen windows as you want at the same time.

-You can also change focus while in full screen mode, and the new window will still be in full screen mode.
+Regarding the base `fullscreen workspace` command, you can also change focus while in full screen mode, and the new window will still be in full screen mode.
 See the `fullscreen_movefocus` option.
 This way you can work normally in full screen mode, even using `jump` to move to different containers quickly.